ahmetb/goodbye/README.md

          --region us-central1 \
          --entry-point GoodbyeHandler \
          --runtime go111 \
-         --set-env-vars GCS_BUCKET=YOUR_BUCKET_NAME,GCS_OBJECT=ids,GOODBYE_CONFIG_PATH=config.json
+         --set-env-vars GCS_BUCKET=$BUCKET_NAME,GCS_OBJECT=ids,GOODBYE_CONFIG_PATH=config.json

-1. Visit the function's URL and you should see an OK response.
+1. Visit the function's trigger URL and you should see an OK response.

 1. Create a Google Cloud Scheduler job every 10 minutes to call the endpoint of your function.